Curriculum

 At St. Aloysius’ School, Literacy development is one of our highest priorities.
 Developing competency in Reading, Writing, Speaking and Listening is obtained through careful planning, targeted teaching, formative and summative evaluation of student performance, and regular professional learning for our staff to ensure contemporary approaches to teaching are maintained.

-St Aloysius' students participate in weekly ‘STEAM’ specialist lessons.
+St Aloysius' students participate in weekly Digital Technology lessons.
 In this time, staff and students work to investigate, design, analyse, seek improvement in often open-ended design tasks.
 Students have access to digital learning such as programming, coding and robotics.
-It is an exciting initiative for our school.
-Children will be using ‘Sphero’ and ‘Beebot’ robots to support their learning.
-Cyber safety is a priority and students sign a ‘Code of Conduct’ annually prior to using ICT and will participate in Cyber Safety lessons through all levels.
+It is a highly engaging and exciting initiative for our school.
+Children use ‘Sphero’ and ‘Beebot’ robots to support their learning.
+Digital Technology encompasses a diverse range of modes of interactions between people and devices.

-ICT encompasses a diverse range of modes of interactions between people and devices.
-ICT attempts to improve our access to information, to make it relevant and easy to share.
-Children have access to computers across the learning areas with middle and senior students using 1:1 Chromebooks and IPads used throughout the school to support learning.
+Children have access to computers across the learning areas with students from Years 3-6 using 1:1 Chromebooks and IPads used throughout the junior school to support learning.
 Online resources are made available to the children which challenges their understandings and assists in developing fundamental life skills.
-Cyber safety is very important and all students start the year learning about how to access online resources safely.
+St. Aloysius' understands that digital technologies are wonderfully supportive tools for learning.

 Library

-Library Our dedicated library aims:
+Our library aims:

 • to develop independent readers who want to read, enjoy reading, and who can justify and support opinions through reading.